Singapore Airlines signals budget determination with Tiger takeover

 A spokesman for SIA said exposure to the low-cost market ensures the group is present in all major passenger segments and provides an additional engine of growth.

 SIA's shuffle, however, still leaves Tiger up against competition such as AirAsia.
-Tiger's 25 planes and Scoot's six pale in comparison to the 160 aircraft across AirAsia brands plus 20 at long-haul arm AirAsia X Bhd (AIRX.KL).
+Tiger's 25 planes and Scoot's six pale in comparison to the 160 aircraft across AirAsia brands plus 20 at long-haul arm AirAsia X Bhd.

 "There is little point in going in and trying to take them on," said one of the people familiar with SIA's strategy.
 "The question then is where the growth will come from."